davidcarboni/Flask-Sleuth/README.md

  * Logging in Spring Boot format using standard Python logging.
  * Distributed trace information (B3) in Spring Cloud Sleuth format.
- * `regex.regex` Regexes that document the logging standard, which is based on Spring Boot and Spring Cloud Sleuth.
+ * `regex.regex` Regexes that document the log format, which is based on Spring Boot and Spring Cloud Sleuth.
  * `demo` Python code to generate example log messages.

-NB: this repo includes a copy of the [B3](https://gitlab.ros.gov.uk/CarbonD/flask_b3) code in order to log tracing information.
+NB: this repo includes a copy of the [B3](https://github.com/davidcarboni/flask_b3) code in order to log tracing information.

 ## Usage